vivekvajipey/TutorGPT/README.md

 *Student*: "I give up."

-*GPT-4*: "It's okay to feel stuck sometimes.
+*TutorGPT*: "It's okay to feel stuck sometimes.
 Let's work through it together…"

 ### 3. Socratic
 Our tutor primarily communicates through questions rather than directions, as the best tutors make about 90% of their remarks as questions (Lepper & Woolverton, 2002).
 It gives hints, not answers.

 Example:

-*GPT-4*: "What operation could you perform to both sides … ?"
+*TutorGPT*: "What operation could you perform to both sides … ?"

 ### 4. Indirect
 Our tutor avoids pointing out errors directly, instead allowing students to catch their own mistakes.

 Example:

-*GPT-4*: “That’s partially correct.
+*TutorGPT*: “That’s partially correct.
 What would that do to the equation?”

 ### 5. Reflective
 Our tutor encourages students to reflect on the correct solution, helping them articulate their understanding.

 Example:

-*GPT-4*: "Let's think back for a moment.
+*TutorGPT*: "Let's think back for a moment.
 Can you tell me what helped you to understand how to solve this equation?”

 ### 6. Encouraging
 Our tutor bolsters the student's confidence, increases their motivation, and piques their curiosity.

 Example:

-*GPT-4*: “Good try!
+*TutorGPT*: “Good try!
 You're on the right track.”

-## How to Use the GPT-4 Tutor
+## How to Use the TutorGPT

-The GPT-4 Tutor is implemented in the Python script `gpt_api_calls.py` with the main function being `chat_with_tutor()`.
+The TutorGPT is implemented in the Python script `gpt_api_calls.py` with the main function being `chat_with_tutor()`.

 To use it, follow these steps: